 The APC also claims that with the rising protein demands of a growing population requiring more diversification, this opens up new opportunities for Australian farmers

 “Cropping accounts for more than half of the value of Australia’s agricultural production, which new protein industries will help grow,” the APC statement says.
 “Rising investment in plant proteins also generates opportunities for legume and grain growers and farmers with mixed livestock and cropping operations.
 These investments are already bringing jobs to regional Australia.
 But our nation has yet to harness the full potential of these industries.”

 Who will prevail?

 More than half a million Australians collectively work together across the nation’s meat, livestock and seafood industry supply chains.
-It’s no surprise that these industries wish to protect their brands, but whether they’ll be successful in this instance remains to be seen.
-Similar bills proposing a ban on the use of meat and dairy terms in plant-based protein products have been proposed or introduced in several states in the US, but the debate has been raging there for some years, with wildly differing outcomes from various lawsuits no doubt causing far more consumer confusion than a vegetarian sausage ever could.
+It’s no surprise that these industries wish to protect their brands.
+But whether they’ll be successful in this instance remains to be seen.
+Similar bills proposing a ban on the use of meat and dairy terms in plant-based protein products have been proposed or introduced in several states in the US.
+The debate has been raging there for some years, with wildly differing outcomes from various lawsuits no doubt causing far more consumer confusion than a vegetarian sausage ever could.

-Last year, the European Parliament voted to reject a “vegie burger ban” which had been proposed to forbid plant-based products from using words like “burger” or “sausage”.
+Last year, the European Parliament voted to reject a “vegie burger ban”.
+This had been proposed to forbid plant-based products from using words like “burger” or “sausage”.
 An earlier ruling from 2017 that had banned plant-based dairy producers from using words like “milk”, “cheese” and “yoghurt” on their products was dropped in May this year.

-Here in Australia, the senate committee undertaking the inquiry has quite the task at hand, with intellectual property issues, health and environmental implications, economic considerations and the future livelihoods of Australian farmers all on the table for discussion.
+Here in Australia, the senate committee undertaking the inquiry has quite the task at hand.
+Intellectual property issues, health and environmental implications, economic considerations and the future livelihoods of Australian farmers are all on the table for discussion.
 The committee will be presenting its report in February 2022.